github-actions

 gh extension install github/gh-aw

-gh aw init
+gh aw init githubnext/agentics#issue-triage

-gh aw list
+gh aw compile .github/workflows/issue-triage.md

-gh aw run issue-triage
+gh aw run .github/workflows/issue-triage.md "issues.123" --watch

 Start with issue triage.
 It's the lowest-risk, highest-value use case.
 You're adding labels and comments — not modifying code.
 Perfect for learning the safe-output model.